darwinia-network/darwinia-docs-deprecated/content/en/wiki-faq.md

 ## What is RING and KTON

-RING is system token of Darwinia Network, the initial supply before Darwinia network mainnet release is 2 billion.
-KTON is the staking and governance credential of Darwinia Network, KTON can only obtained by locking RING, the initial supply is 0.
+- RING is system token of Darwinia Network, the initial supply before Darwinia network mainnet release is 2 billion.
+Ordinary users only need to hold RING to participate in all operations of Darwinia Network
+- KTON is the staking and governance credential of Darwinia Network, KTON can only obtained by locking RING for a fixed period, the initial supply is 0.
+KTON is mainly for advanced users, as an incentive to promise to hold RING for a long time.
+- RING and KTON, similar to the relationship between spot and options (futures), through this dual-pass design, while encouraging long-term investors, it can reduce the risk of exchange manipulation of the network to a certain extent, and can effectively maintain network security Establish loyalty and create a beneficial governance system.

-At present, some RING and KTON exist in the Ethereum network and the Tron network in the form of ERC-20 and TRC-20.
+- At present, some RING and KTON exist in the Ethereum network and the Tron network in the form of ERC-20 and TRC-20.
 These TOKENs will be transferred to the Darwinia main network by 1:1 cross-chain conversion after the Darwinia main online.

 <hr />